For the 2025 school year, there is 1 public high school serving 416 students in Cottondale, FL.

 The top ranked public high school in Cottondale, FL is Cottondale High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Cottondale, FL public high school have a Graduation Rate of 87%, which is equal to the Florida average of 87%.
+Cottondale, FL public high school have a Graduation Rate of 72%, which is less than the Florida average of 88%.

 Minority enrollment is 28% of the student body (majority Black), which is less than the Florida public high school average of 65% (majority Hispanic).